shrutimoy10/Parallel-Domain-Decomposition/README.md

 # Parallel-Domain-Decomposition</br>

-This repository contains codes for solving a linear system Ax=b using domain decomposition method.</br>
+This repository contains codes for solving a linear system Ax=b using domain decomposition method.Here the coefficient matrix A has been extracted from the BA problem, which gives the matrix an arrowhead structure.</br>
 The domain decomposition will be parallelised using MPI library in C.</br>

 References:</br>